Klafyvel/klafypage/blog/articles/fft-julia/index.md

 ## The special case of a real signal

 So far we have reasoned about complex signals, which use two floats for storage.
 However in many situations we work with real value signals.
-Now in the case of a real signal, we know that $\hat{f}$ verifies $\hat{f}(-) = \hat{f}(\nu)}$.
+Now in the case of a real signal, we know that $\hat{f}$ verifies $\hat{f}(-\nu) = \overline{\hat{f}(\nu)}$.
 This means that half of the values we calculate are redundant.
 Although we calculate the Fourier transform of a real signal, the result can be a complex number.
 In order to save storage space, we can think of using this half of the array to store complex numbers.
 For this, two properties will help us.

 ### Property 1: Compute the Fourier transform of two real functions at the same time
 If we have two real signals $f$ and $g$, we can define the complex signal $h=f+ig$.
 We then have: